AlanWang610/custom-ai-notetaker/SETUP.md

 - Try building whisper.cpp separately first

 **Runtime Issues:**
-- Verify OpenAI API key is set
+- Verify OpenAI API key is set (check .env file or environment variable)
 - Check that model file exists and is accessible
 - Ensure audio input device is available

+**API Key Issues:**
+- Make sure .env file exists in project root
+- Verify .env file contains: `OPENAI_API_KEY=your_actual_key`
+- Check that .env file is not corrupted or has extra spaces

 **Library Issues:**
 - Make sure DLL files are in PATH or copy them to executable directory